 (4) The operation of the Foundation Account is to be regarded as —

-(a) a service under the control of the Authority for the purposes of section 54 of the Financial Administration and Audit Act 1985; and
+(a) a service under the control of the Authority for the purposes of section 52 of the Financial Management Act 2006; and

-(b) part of the operations of the Authority for the purposes of Division 14 of Part II of that Act.
+(b) part of the operations of the Authority for the purposes of Part 5 of that Act.

+[Section 42 amended by No. 77 of 2006 s.
+17.]

 43. Rules

 (1) The Minister may, on the recommendation of the Authority, make rules that are necessary or convenient for giving effect to this Part.